Spotswood Yards Public Art Strategy

 What the development was up against

-Create a defining cultural identity that could anchor the precinct from the outset
+Create a defining cultural identity that could anchor the precinct from the outset, through a thoughtfully executed plan art strategy

-Risk of five major towers feeling disconnected from place, community and the character of Melbourne’s west
+Risk of five major towers feeling disconnected from place, community and the character of Melbourne’s west.
+The curated street art murals needed to reflect the locality and also the new residents who call the development home.

-Approval required for public art strategy capable of supporting planning approval, stakeholder confidence, and long-term precinct value
+Council endorsement was required for a public art strategy that could support planning approval, stakeholder confidence, and long-term precinct value.

-Create a highly visible outdoor gallery with lasting public impact, seen daily from the West Gate Bridge and the surrounding neighborhood
+Create a highly visible, epic-proportions outdoor street art gallery with lasting public impact, visible daily from the surrounding neighborhood.

-Bring a media buzz to the development through the use of integrated public art
+Bring media buzz to the development through integrated public art.

 03 the LINE UP